HWA Tutorial On AMD GPU

 The official Docker image comes with all necessary user mode Mesa drivers.

-What you need to do is install the OpenCL runtime and pass the host's render
+What you need to do is pass the host's render

 group id to Docker and modify the configurations to meet your requirements.